 Frequently Asked Questions

 The Tennessee Bar Association is the premier provider of continuing legal education for lawyers in Tennessee.
 Live programming is provided in cities across the state in major practice areas, as well as ethics, practice skills and professional development.
-The TBA is also an innovative provider of online programming, offering timely courses in three formats: online video, online games and online interactive.
+The TBA is also an innovative provider of online programming, offering timely courses in online video and online interactive.

 Quick Links to CLE Resources

 Problems Certifying Your Course

 If the Certify Your Course link on a video course does not take you to the proper page, you can generally certify the course by going back to your TBA CLE home page and returning to the course you have completed.
 Just choose the course you want to certify and click on the “Play Course” button.
 This will take you back to the course.
 Find the linked paper clips icon above the video window and again choose the “Certify Attendance” option.
 If this does not take you to the certification page for that course, please contact the TBA.

 Some versions of Chrome users on a Mac Won't Play Live Webcasts • Safari May Need Power Saver Feature Turned Off

 Some versions of Chrome on a Mac computer do not support the live webcast format.
 Chrome users should be able to view any of the archived videos which will include the webcasts approximately 15 minutes after the live program is completed.
 Firefox and Safari on the Mac can view live webcasts.
 Safari may require you to suspend the power saver feature for plug-ins.
 If you hover over the video window, an icon should appear that will let you temporarily suspend the power saver feature for that video.
 You can also turn off the power saver feature by going to Preferences, Advanced and uncheck the "Stop Plug-ins to Save Power" checkbox.

 Are there courses that work on my phone or iPad?